 Tuition Fee: 10,000 USD per year

-Estimated total expenses for the master’s degree programme for 2 years including tuition are approximately 56,000 USD.
+Estimated total expenses for studying in Tokyo for 2 years including tuition are approximately 56,000 USD.
 Applicants must show financial resources adequate to meet the full costs of educational and living expenses.

 UNU-IAS may at any time require applicants to provide verification of the information and documents submitted as part of their application and/or additional information including, but not limited to, an interview.